 Coming and Going

 Our ushers and greeters will welcome you, and may escort you to a pew.
 If you desire, they will answer your questions about the service.
 Pews are unreserved in Episcopal churches.
-Following the service the pastor greets the people as they leave.
+Following the service the priest greets the people as they leave.

 What Clergy Wear

 To add to the beauty and festivity of the services, and to signify their special ministries, the clergy and other ministers customarily wear vestments.
-Choir vestments usually consist of an undergown called a cassock (usually black) and a white, gathered over-gown called a surplice.
+Chalice Bearers vestments usually consist of an undergown called a cassock (usually black) and a white, gathered over-gown called a surplice.
 The clergy may also wear cassock and surplice.
 Another familiar vestment is the alb, a white tunic with sleeves that covers the body from neck to ankles.
 Over it (or over the surplice) ordained ministers wear a stole, a narrow band of coloured fabric.
 Deacons wear the stole over one shoulder, priests and bishops over both shoulders.
 At the Holy Eucharist a bishop or priest frequently wears a chasuble (a circular garment that envelops the body) over the alb and stole.
 The deacon's corresponding vestment has sleeves and is called a dalmatic.
 Bishops sometimes wear a special head covering called a mitre.
 Stoles, chasubles, and dalmatics, as well as altar coverings, are usually made of rich fabrics.
 Their colour changes with the seasons and holy days of the Church Year.
 The most frequently used colours are white, red, violet, and green.